 - i.
 Immediate Directions to Symptomatic Individuals, including Symptomatic Visitors, in the Workplace - a.
-The Symptomatic Individual should stay 6 feet away from other people at all times - b.
+The Symptomatic Individual should stay 6 feet away from other people at all times. - b.
 The Symptomatic Individual should wear a face mask over their nose and mouth to help prevent the spread of germs. - c.
 The Symptomatic Individual should avoid touching equipment and furniture, as much as possible, and should not move around the workspace. - d.
 The Symptomatic Individual should be sent home as soon as possible. - e.
 The Symptomatic Individual should continue to wear a mask and practice physical distancing until they reach their residence or Quarantine area.
-Modes of transportation for the Symptomatic Individual to get to their residence are prioritized below, starting with the top recommendation: - Personal transportation. - A ride with a member of their household. - A ride with a family member or friend.
+Modes of transportation for the Symptomatic Individual to get to their residence are prioritized below, starting with the top recommendation: - Personal transportation. - A ride with a member of their household. - A ride with a family member or friend. - f.
+Once outside the building the Symptomatic Individual should go to their residence and Quarantine.